canonical/charm-relation-interfaces/interfaces/postgresql_client/v0/README.md

 - Is expected to tolerate that the Provider may ignore the `database` field in some cases and instead use the database name received.
 - Is expected to respect the `subordinated` flag when scaling up and start emitting events only once unit level `state` is `ready`.
 - May require external connectivity (via `external-node-connectivity`).
+- May require specific entity credentials inside a secret set as `requested-entity-secret` field.
+Expected values in the secret are `entity-name` and an optional `password`.

 ## Relation Data